ollama/ollama/examples/README.md

 # Examples

-This directory contains examples that can be created and run with `ollama`.
+This directory contains different examples of using Ollama

 To create a model: